cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     - OpenShift Console URL (OCP_CONSOLE_URL)
     - The username and password for OpenShift and Git Server (default values are user1, user2, etc.. for users and `password` for password)

-1. Set `TOOLKIT_USERNAME` environment variable replace `user1` with assigned usernames
+1. Set `TOOLKIT_PROJECT` environment variable replace `project1` or `projectx` based on user id assigned
     ```bash
     TOOLKIT_USERNAME=user1

     ```

-1. Login into OpenShift using `oc`
+1. (Optional for Cluster Admin) Login into OpenShift using `oc`
-    - If using IBM Cloud cluster then login with your IBM account email and IAM API Key or Token, if using a cluster that was configure with the workshop scripts outside IBM Cloud then use `user1` or respective assigned username
+    - If using IBM Cloud cluster then login with your IBM account email and IAM API Key or Token, if using a cluster that was configure with the workshop scripts outside IBM Cloud then use `user1` or respective assigned username, and the password is `password`
     ```bash
     oc login $OCP_URL -u $TOOLKIT_USERNAME -p password
+    ```

+1. Set `TOOLKIT_PROJECT` environment variable replace `project1` with assigned usernames
+    ```bash
+    TOOLKIT_PROJECT=project1

     ```

 1. Fork application template git repo